junwang4/CNN-sentence-classification-pytorch-2018/README.md

 python cnn_pytorch.py
 ```

-Output of running the above command (your numbers could be different)
+Here is the output of running the above command (your numbers are likely to be different)
 ```
 MODE      = static
 EMBEDDING = pretrained